eingrad/web-project-ordering-website/README.md

 ## Installation

-In XAMPP, just create new database in phpmyadmin and import SQL file which is located in online_res.sql directory.
+In XAMPP, just create new database in phpmyadmin and import SQL file which is located in online_res.sql.

 ## Admin Page